1901-Big-Data/project-2-five-guyz-minus-2/README.md

 Contributors: Luke Davis, Jason Douglas, Anthony Nguyen

-Our project consists of finding a large set of raw data, transforming that data into a form applicable to Hive, using Hive to perform business-relevant analysis, and finally visualize and present the findings to the group.
+Our project consisted of finding a large set of raw data, transforming and sqooping that data to Hive, using Hive to perform business-relevant analysis, and then visualizing and presenting our findings to the group.

 The following is a more detailed step-by-step flow of our project:
   1. find an interesting dataset that is large and at least semi-structured